 Getting married is a big event in many people’s lives and we want to ensure all those wanting to get married at St. Hilary’s get all the help and preparation they need in advance of their special day.
-If you are considering St Hilary’s for your wedding ceremony please come to meet one of our clergy team at the Church on a Monday evening at 6.30pm.
-Please use the Claremount Road entrance.
+If you are considering St Hilary’s for your wedding ceremony, please contact us on one of the main telephone numbers or through the e-mail address.

 To help you start to make plans here are a few points we think are important and these might help you before you come along.